PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 ```bash
 chmod +x setup_env.py
 ```
 The script automatically sets up a virtual environment, installs all the required python packages specified in the `requirements.txt` file as well as the local `lib` module.
-Finally, on Linux it also adds the `ttf-mscorefonts-installer` that installs -- among other MS fonts -- the Arial font necessary for LaTeX compilation.
 Simply use your python installation to run the script:
 ```bash
 <python-executable> setup_env.py
 ```